amrit260/react-selection-highlighter/README.md

 ## Customization

-You have the flexibility to customize the appearance and behavior of the `Highlighter` component by passing additional props.
-It's important to note that when providing a custom class name, all default class names for respective elements will be removed.
+You have the flexibility to fully customize the appearance and behavior of the `Highlighter` component by passing additional props.

-For instance, to customize the highlighting behavior and appearance, you can provide props such as `minSelectionLength`, `maxSelectionLength`, `PopoverClassName`, `PopoverChildren`, and `disablePopover`.
+For instance, to customize the highlighting behavior and appearance, you can provide props such as `minSelectionLength`, `maxSelectionLength`, `PopoverClassName`, `PopoverChildren`, and `disablePopover`.It's important to note that when providing a custom class name, all default class names for respective elements will be removed.

 ## useSelections Hook